 "Several other projects pose greater risks to human health and the environment than Santa Susana," the report said.

 During the Cold War, workers at the sprawling site tested rockets and experimental nuclear reactors.
-Over the years, the site has housed 10 nuclear reactors, low-power reactors, plutonium and uranium carbide fabrication plants.

 In 1959, one reactor's coolant channels became blocked, causing fuel rods to overheat and partially melt.